adeadedeji72/-dareyio-pbl-project17/project17.md

 NOTE: Read Through to change the domain name to your own domain name and every other name that needs to be changed.

-Check out the terraform documentation for AWS Certifivate mangarer
+Check out the terraform documentation for AWS Certificate manager

 ### 3. Create an external (Internet facing) Application Load Balancer (ALB) ###
 Create a file called *alb.tf*